 \begin{example} Let us again consider our running example (\Cref{ex:running}):

-We use the continuous formulation to describe the method, but it is easy to repeat the calculations using the discrete formulation. \Cref{fig:seqphragmen} shows a visualization of the procedure, which we will now explain step by step.
-The first time sufficient budget is available to move a candidate into the committee is at time $t_1=\nicefrac 1 8$.
+We use the continuous formulation to describe the method, but it is easy to repeat the calculations using the discrete formulation. \Cref{fig:seqphragmen} shows a visualisation of the procedure, which we will now explain step by step.
+The first time sufficient budget is available to add a candidate to the committee is at time $t_1=\nicefrac 1 8$.
 At this point, voters $\{1,\dots, 8\}$ can jointly pay for candidate~$a$.
-Now the budget of voters $1$ to $8$ is reset to $0$; the remaining voters have a budget of $\nicefrac 1 8$.
+Now the budgets of voters $1$ to $8$ are reset to $0$; the remaining voters have a budget of $\nicefrac 1 8$ each.